 An Objector A petitioner, or a representative of a Residents' Association/Amenity Group, or an individual objector.
 A representative of the appropriate Parish Councils Where a representative of the Parish Council does not register to speak, a concerned resident may speak with the Chairman's discretion.
-The applicant or his or her representative The applicant or his or her representative (including a supporter), or a petitioner, or a representative of a Residents' Association/Amenity Group.
+The applicant or their representative The applicant or their representative (including a supporter), or a petitioner, or a representative of a Residents' Association/Amenity Group.